schlumpyj/robotpy-how-to/installation/robot-install.md

 ----- Make sure the laptop is setup before installing the robot software ----

-1. Now connect to the robot’s WiFi network and type `py installer.py install-robotpy`
+1. Go to `Downloads/robotpy-VERSION_NUMBER/robotpy-VERSION_NUMBERs/` in the FILE EXPLORER where the VERSION_NUMBER will be like 2017.1.2

-2. Go to `Downloads/robotpy-wpilib-utilities/robotpy-wpilib-utilities/` in the FILE EXPLORER.
+2. Now connect to the robot’s WiFi network and type `py -3 installer.py install-robotpy`

-3. Make a new folder that says something like `XXXXCode` where XXXX is like 2018
+3. Make a new folder that says something like `XXXXCode` where XXXX is like 2018 anywhere on the computer, but Desktop is a good place for it (easy to find).

 4. Find `IDLE` on the computer and click enter